 It’s not often you see a gaming headset come out with a look that both feels like a big swing and also looks good.
 However, if that was all there was to the Logitech G735, it wouldn’t have made it on this list.
 Logitech’s newest gaming headset has a full slate of software features, a premium-feeling build, and good sound, albeit for a rather high price.

-Part of the company’s new cloud-themed Aurora collection, the Logitech G735 features thick memory foam ear pads covered in a soft leatherette that, combined with the cushioned headband, makes for a very comfortable experience.
+Part of the company’s new cloud-themed Aurora collection, the Logitech G735 features thick memory foam ear pads covered in soft leatherette.
+These pads, combined with the cushioned headband, make for a very comfortable experience.
 The level of comfort is fortunate, as the headset battery lasts over 35 hours in our testing—more than enough for gaming sessions that run as long as you want.

 The headset connects primarily using a 2.4GHz USB wireless dongle, but it also supports Bluetooth and wired 3.5mm connections.
 When you connect it to your PC, Logitech G Hub will be there with a full suite of features like virtual surround sound, headphone and microphone EQ profiles (and the ability to set custom ones), firmware updates, and Logitech’s excellent Blue Vo!ce microphone feature set.
 Basically, it looks great, sounds great, feels great, and it’s got features to boot.